choctawhatchee-basin-alliance/wq-dashboard/doc/workflow.md

 - Harmonize conductivity values (µS/cm → mS/cm)
 - Parse and extract `secchi_ft` values from notes where necessary
 - Flag if Secchi depth hit bottom or weeds
+- Standardize waterbody names
 - Reorder columns for readability
 - Save processed data as `lkwdat` to: `data/lkwdat.RData`

 ---

-## ❓ 5.
-Questions
+## 6. Questions

-- Station location for Lakewatch data
+- Need waterbody, station location for Lakewatch data
-- Waterbody and station as unique identifier
+- Waterbody, station as unique identifier?
+- Multiple lakewatch waterbody, station values not in CBA data
+- A few CBA waterbody, station values not in station metadata